What is an App?

 Field Types

-The fields within Fulcrum are broken into groups to help with quickly finding the field that best meets your needs.
+The fields within Fulcrum are broken into groups to help you find the field that best meets your needs quicker.

 The first group are basic field types.
 This group consists of: